The long-awaited OCIO feature is here, now we gotta find how it works.

 For the other versions you still have the following options:

-colorspace in the project settings.
-The environments maps will use it. - Include the source colorspace in the name of the HDRI.
+Include the source colorspace in the name of the HDRI.
 It has to be the

 exact same name as defined in the config.
 Example :

-When you right-click on a mask you have the option to Export mask as File
+When you right-click on a mask you have the option to Export mask as File.

 Don’t worry, mask seems to always be considered as scalar and exported